 FROM OUR FOUNDER

-In 1993 Antonia Rudenstine co-founded a competency-based school– though at the time this term did not exist.
-Over the 27 years since then, Antonia has been driving the evolution of competency-based learning, viewing it as a key lever to support equity-focused, learner-centered classrooms, schools and systems.
+Thirty years ago, Antonia Rudenstine co-founded a competency-based school, envisioning a model of learning that was flexible, responsive and based on meaningful results for learners, rather than time-based advancement and a one-size-fits-all curriculum.
+Since that time, Antonia has helped drive the evolution of competency-based learning as a key lever for more equitable, learner-centered education systems.
 Her vision for reDesign is centered on the experience of young people and their access to opportunities to develop competency, experience deep connectedness, and use their agency to make positive change in their communities.

 WHO WE ARE